EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Introduction

 \section{Introduction}

-Deep learning (DL) is now playing a vital role to support a wide range of production pipelines, such as advertising for online shopping, computer vision for autonomous driving, natural language processing for searching, \etc{} Recognizing the great power of DL, large companies have built large-scale shared GPU clusters to expedite the intelligent transformation of the entire society.
-In order to process the growing sizes of industry datasets, the common practice today often adopts distributed deep learning training (DLT), where each worker typically processes training data in mini-batches and adopts synchronized stochastic gradient descent (Sync-SGD) to compute gradients for model update.
-For example, PyTorch~\cite{paszke2019pytorch} training typically allocates a GPU per worker and uses Distributed Data Parallel (DDP) to perform gradient synchronization in every mini-batch.
-However, a DLT job will not start until all resources become available simultaneously due to gang-scheduling~\cite{antman2020,jeon2019analysis}.
-Besides, the job is executed in a fixed degree of parallelism (DoP), therefore it can never scale out/in to more/fewer GPUs when cluster load changes.
+Deep learning (DL) is now playing a vital role in supporting a wide range of indispensable applications, such as advertising for online shopping, computer vision for autonomous driving, natural language processing for searching, \etc{} Recognizing the promising power of DL, large companies have built large-scale shared GPU clusters to expedite the adoption of DL in almost every production scenario.
+The common practice today often adopts distributed deep learning training (DLT), where each worker typically processes training data in mini-batches and uses synchronized stochastic gradient descent (Sync-SGD) to compute gradients for model update.
+For example, PyTorch~\cite{paszke2019pytorch} typically allocates a GPU per worker and uses Distributed Data Parallel (DDP) to perform gradient synchronization across mini-batches.
+However, a DLT job will not start until all resources become available simultaneously due to the gang-scheduling~\cite{antman2020,jeon2019analysis}.
+Besides, the DLT job is executed in a fixed degree of parallelism (DoP), thus can never scale in/out when fluctuating GPU resources become available due to cluster load change.
 The fixed DoP prevents the DLT jobs from adapting to the resource elasticity that is common in shared GPU clusters~\cite{borg, weng2022mlaas}.